splunk/splunk-connect-for-syslog/docs/configuration.md

 individually controlled per `DESTID` (see "Configuration of Additional Splunk HEC Destinations" immediately below).
 For example, to set the number of workers for the alternate HEC destination `d_hec_FOO` to 24, set `SC4S_DEST_SPLUNK_HEC_FOO_WORKERS=24`.

-## Configuration of Additional Splunk HEC Destinations
+## Creation of Additional Splunk HEC Destinations

 Additional Splunk HEC destinations can be dynamically created through environment variables.
-The use of these destinations can then be controlled along with other user-defined destinations on a global or per-source basis (see "Alternate Destination Configuration" immediately below).
+The use of these destinations can then be controlled along with other user-defined destinations on a global or per-source basis (see "Alternate Destination Use" immediately below).

 | Variable | Values        | Description |
 |----------|---------------|-------------|